Nyashinski: Kleptomaniax

 Nyashinski's music career started as a member of Kleptomaniax when he was still a high school student at Nairobi School, where he met Roba (Robert Manyasa) and Collo (Collins Majale) who formed the music trio Kleptomaniax back in 1999.
 Although the members were still high school students, they released their debut track, Freak It in 2002 under Ogopa DJs music label, followed by Maniax Anthem and Haree which were major hits.
 Tuendelee and Swing released in 2004 were the most popular songs by the trio earning them dozens of awards and nominations.
 The trio, took a hiatus in 2009 to pursue solo careers.

 Solo career

 Nyashinski took a 10-year break from music right after Kleptomaniax hiatus.
-He made a come back in 2016 with a hit song Now you Know. featuring Athman His 2017 song Malaika scooped a Mdundo Award for Most Downloaded Male Single in 2017.
+He made a come back in 2016 with a hit song Now you Know. featuring Athman.
+His 2017 song Malaika scooped a Mdundo Award for Most Downloaded Male Single in 2017.
 In January 2024, Nyashinski released the "Good Old Days" EP, which featured 6 tracks.
 The songs were a blend of R&B and Hip-Hop.
 In 2022, Nyashinski debuted Shin City, his headline concert.

 In 2024, Nyashinski released an Ep, To Whom It May Concern.
 The EP included six songs.
 In the EP, he addressed the fall out with long time collaborator, Cedo who worked as his producer.

+In October 2025, Nyashinski released his sophomore album Yariasu.
+It was also announced that he had signed to Sony Music East Africa.

+In November 2025, Nyashinski announced his April 2026 residency, Showman.